rockyquinn/Pikmin-4/README.txt

 GameState.cs        ~   A temporary class allowing me to debug animations and collisions.
 Map.cs              ~   A Class where the world and level maps will be generated.
 Pikmin.cs           ~   Allows me to create little 'Pikmin'.
+Whistle.cs          ~   Allows the usage of the game whistle.

 Content folder holds all of the images I created for this game.
 The images were created using pixel art in Photoshop and are all .png.